Static Method in Java (with Examples)

 } // block end.

-Static method in Java
+Various types of static method declaration in Java

 Accessing Static Methods in Java